syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ### How to change the bridging direction and size

-The Direction of Bridge can be customized with `BridgeDirection` property.
+The direction of bridge can be customized with the `BridgeDirection` property.
 The default direction is Top.

-The size of bridge in a connector can be customized with `BridgeSpace` property.
+The size of bridge in a connector can be customized with the `BridgeSpace` property.
 The default value is 15d.

 {% tabs %}
 {% highlight xaml %}